MicrosoftDocs/dynamics-365-fraud-protection/content/promocode-set-up-loss-prevention.md

 Before you connect your retail data to Fraud Protection, make sure that you have all three of the following prerequisites:

 - Access to the retail data lake.
 - Access to your Finance and Operations environment.
 - A Fraud Protection license (trial or activated subscription).

 #### Connect loss prevention to data from Commerce

 1. In Commerce, open the dashboard and enter **System Parameters** in the search field at the top of the page.
 2. On the **System parameters** page, select the **Data connection** tab.
 3. Set the **Enable Data Lake integration** option to **Yes**.
 4. Save the details of the data lake (the value of the **DNS name** field).
 You will need this information to reconnect if the data lake integration is ever disconnected.

 ![Data flow](media/promocode-images/commerce-data-connection.png)

 5. Return to the dashboard and enter **Entity Store** in the search field at the top of the page.

    (An entity store is a collection of tables/view that have retail data in raw or aggregate form.)

 6. In the entity store, enter **RetailSales** in the search field.
 7. Under **Refresh options**, set the **Automatic refresh enabled** option to **Yes**.

    Automatic refresh incrementally adds the most recent data from POS devices to the retail data lake.

 ![Data flow](media/promocode-images/Commerce-refresh.png)

 8. Return to the dashboard and select the **Feature management** tile.
 9. In the **Feature management** workspace, find the **Dynamics 365 Fraud Protection (DFP) Loss Prevention** feature, and enable it.
 10. Register the Fraud Protection app ID in the dashboard:

-    a.
-Open the **Azure Active Directory applications** page.
+       1. Open the **Azure Active Directory applications** page.

-    b.
-Create an entry for the first-party app ID for Fraud Protection (**bf04bdab-e06f44f3-9821-d3af64fc93a9**).
+       2. Create an entry for the first-party app ID for Fraud Protection.
+(For example, **bf04bdab-e06f44f3-9821-d3af64fc93a9**.)

-    c.
-In the **User ID** field, select **RetailServiceAccount**.
+       3. In the **User ID** field, select **RetailServiceAccount**.

     This setting authorizes Fraud Protection to access data from the data lake.

 11. Open the [Fraud Protection portal](https://dfp.microsoft.com/) and connect your **Finance and Operations** environment to your **Fraud Protection** environment by using the URL for your Commerce environment.

     In the following screenshot, the connection was successful, and the process of syncing to acquire data from Commerce and generate a loss prevention report has started.